Montgomery outpitches Syndergaard as Royals top Mets 4-1

 The Royals added a couple of insurance runs in the eighth when Brett Phillips drew a bases-loaded walk from Edwin Díaz, and Bubba Starling singled home a run.

+“They were huge,” Kansas City manager Ned Yost said.
+“Great at-bat by Phillips, great at-bat by Bubba to get them.
+We knew it was going to be tight, but you sure want a little breathing room going into the last inning.”

 Outside of the fifth, Syndergaard (8-6) gave up little else.
-He threw six innings and allowed just the two runs on five hits with six strikeouts, snapping a streak of six consecutive starts of at least seven innings.
+He threw six innings and allowed just the two runs on five hits with six strikeouts, snapping a streak of six consecutive starts of at least seven innings pitched.
 But after an RBI single from Michael Conforto in the third, the Mets couldn’t generate anything else on offense.

+After a brief rain rolled through in the first inning, Syndergaard struggled gripping the ball as the humidity soared.

+“Just had to battle the elements out there.
+I don’t know what it is about humidity, but we do not get along,” he said.

 SOLER ON A TEAR